-Puerto Rico is an archipelago consisting of the main island of Puerto Rico and a number of smaller islands.
+Puerto Rico, officially the Commonwealth of Puerto Rico, is an unincorporated territory of the United States located in the northeast Caribbean Sea.
+It has an area of 9,104 square km.
+Its capital and largest city is San Juan.
+Spanish and English are its official languages.
+Its official currency is the United States dollar (USD).
+It has no land bordering countries.
+It is an archipelago consisting of the main island of Puerto Rico and a number of smaller islands.
 With these 77 interesting facts about Puerto Rico, let’s learn about its history, culture, people, beaches, wildlife, trade, economy, caves, food, flag and more.

 Historical facts about Puerto Rico

 1. The name Puerto Rico (rich port) is derived from the abundant gold that the initial Spanish settlers found on the island.

 2. Slaves were imported from Africa to help with the production of cattle, sugar cane, coffee and tobacco on the island.

 3. Two-thirds of the island was a U.S. naval base for almost 60 years.
 The Navy used the area extensively for bombing and military training purposes.
 However, after the accidental death of a civilian, the area was abandoned as a Navy base and eventually became a wildlife reserve.

 4. Puerto Rico was one of Spain’s last two colonies in the New World (the other being Cuba).

 5. Discovered by Columbus: Puerto Rico was first discovered by Christopher Columbus in 1493, and several invasion attempts were made by the French, Dutch, and British.
 During his journey, he stayed on the island for two days.